 While it is not for us to speculate, it is for us to investigate.
 Abraham even dared to question God, saying to Him, “Shall not the Judge of all the earth do right?”
 (Gen 18:25) Jesus at one point challenged His hearers saying: “Why do you not judge for yourselves what is right?”
 (Luke 12:57)

-While we should never question God’s word, His word may transcend logic but should never defy or contradict logic.
+While we should never question God’s Word, His Word, while it may transcend logic, should never defy or contradict it.
 God’s ways are not illogical.
-If our understanding of His ways defies logic, we should go back to the Scriptures and reverently ask the Holy Spirit to clarify His word to our hearts.
+If our understanding of His ways defies logic, we should go back to the Scriptures and reverently ask the Holy Spirit to clarify His Word to our hearts.

 The mental torment caused by any thoughtful reflection upon the dark doctrine of everlasting punishment is aptly expressed for us by Albert Barnes (1798 – 1870), a respected Bible scholar and the author of the commentary, “Barnes Notes.”
 He said: